Carla Tortelli

 Carla Maria Victoria Angelina Teresa Apollonia Lozupone Tortelli LeBec, commonly known as Carla Tortelli, is a fictional character in the American television show Cheers, portrayed by Rhea Perlman.
-Outwardly, at least, Carla is a mean-spirited woman who expresses disdain for many people.
-She had four children with her then-husband Nick when the series started and eight children with three different men when it ended.
+Outwardly, at least, Carla is a sarcastic woman who often mocks and makes jabs at others.
+She had five children with her then-husband Nick when the series started and eight children with three different men when it ended.

-Carla appeared in all 271 episodes of Cheers in 1982–1993 and guest-starred in "Cheerful Goodbyes", an episode of the spin-off Frasier.
+Carla appeared in all 275 episodes of Cheers in 1982–1993 and guest-starred in "Cheerful Goodbyes", an episode of the spin-off Frasier.
 She has also appeared in "Cheers", an episode of St. Elsewhere; "Fear of Flying", an episode of The Simpsons, and the pilot episode of the short-lived spinoff The Tortellis.
 Along with Sam Malone and Norm Peterson, she is one of only three characters to appear in every episode of Cheers.

 Casting

 According to an interview with Ted Danson, Perlman was the first person of all actors to be hired as part of a cast ensemble and then was cast as Carla Tortelli, "a wisecracking, cynical waitress".
 Before she starred as Carla, she worked once as a waitress in a New York City restaurant, serving meals like spaghetti and fish.
 Also, she was trained in the Bull & Finch Pub (now called Cheers Beacon Hill) by a waitress to prepare her character.
 Perlman previously appeared as Louie DePalma's (Danny DeVito) sweet and kind girlfriend, in contrast to tomboy Carla, on Taxi.